-Edward William Cox was a silk merchant, the husband of Louisa J Woodruff Cox, and father of Colonel Reginald Woodruff Cox OBE and Capt Harold Edward Leys Cox VR.
+Edward William Cox was a silk merchant, the husband of Louisa Jane Woodruff and father of Colonel Reginald Woodruff Cox OBE and Capt Harold Edward Leys Cox VR.
+They also had a daughter, Constance.

 Edward’s son Reginald would join the firm as well as the Lodge and the Regiment, whilst his son Harold joined the Regiment, but not the Lodge, and would be killed in the War.
 For more information about Harold please see his brother Reginald’s entry.